wickedcodeninja/CCO-Diagrams/README.md

  - `syn canCompileLanguage :: Maybe (Language, Language)`
  - `syn implementationLanguage :: Either (Platform, Language)`

  The attributes `canExecuteLanguage` and `canCompileLanguage` correspond respectively to the `Executor` and `Compiler` identities defined above.
 The `canExecuteLanguage` attribute has type `Maybe Language`, and it contains two pieces of information.
-Namely it contains whether the diagram represented by this node is an `Executor` or not, and if it does it contains the precise `inputLanguage` which makes makes it an `Executor`.
+Namely, it contains whether the diagram represented by this node is an `Executor` or not, and if it does it contains the precise `inputLanguage` which makes makes it an `Executor`.
 Similarly, the `canCompileLanguage` attribute contains both the fact of whether the diagram represented by this node is a `Compiler` or not, and, the `inputLanguage` and the `outputLanguage` if this is the case.
- The `implementationLanguage` attribute decides whether the diagram is `Executable` or not, and if so it gives the `implementationLanguage` in the `Right` constructor or platform on which it is running in the `Left` constructor.
-For each node, the value of these attributes is easily expressed in terms of the values of any the sub-diagrams of that node, with the implementation so obvious that we will not describe it here.
+ The `implementationLanguage` attribute decides whether the diagram is `Executable` or not, and if so it gives the `implementationLanguage` in the `Right` constructor or the platform on which it is running in the `Left` constructor.
+For each node, the value of these attributes is easily expressed in terms of the values of any of the sub-diagrams of that node, with the implementation so obvious that we will not describe it here.

  To implement `let`-binds, an environment is constructed for each of the attributes listed above, mapping the identifier for the diagram to the corresponding attribute.
-The attributes for a `use` statements are calculated by performing a simple lookup in the previously constructed environment.
-As is usual, the environments synthesized from a list of `let`-bound are fed back into that same list as inherited attributes so that the attributes for the declared diagrams become available within the list of declaration where they were originally declared in.
+The attributes for a `use` statements are calculated by performing a simple lookup in the previously constructed environments.
+As is usual, the environments synthesized from a list of `let`-bound are fed back into that same list as inherited attributes so that the attributes for the declared diagrams become available within the list of declarations where they were originally declared in.

  With all these attributes available in a given node, the type checker then uses these attributes to check if the sub diagrams have compatible types, and if all is well it synthesizes a `diagType` attribute which neatly summarizes the diagram.
 This is used for later error diagnosis higher up the diagram tree.